 The CCMHE serves as the City’s main advisory committee on all mental and behavioral health topics and is co-chaired by the Mayor’s Office and the Chicago Department of Public Health.
 This diverse committee is comprised of multiple city agencies, mental and behavioral health stakeholders, local elected officials, and individuals with lived experience.

-The Chicago Council on Mental Health Equity (CCMHE) meetings will be held at 2:00 p.m. on the fourth Monday of January, April, July and October.
+The Chicago Council on Mental Health Equity (CCMHE) meetings will be held quarterly on a selected Monday at 12:30 pm in the months of February, April, July and November.
 The meetings will be held virtually (until further notice) via the secure web-based platform Zoom.

 Public Comment Period: